nextcloud/documentation/user_manual/files/access_webdav.rst

 ------------------------------------

-The recommended method for keeping your desktop PC synchronized with your Nextcloud server is by using the `Nextcloud Desktop Client
+The recommended method for keeping your desktop PC synchronized with your Nextcloud server is by using the `Nextcloud/ownCloud sync clients
-<https://owncloud.org/install/#install-clients>`_.
+<https://nextcloud.com/install/#install-clients>`_.
 You can configure the client
 to save files in any local directory you want, and you choose which directories on the Nextcloud server to sync with.
 The client displays the current connection status and logs all activity, so you always know which remote files have been